CHIEF OPERATING OFFICER

 Castle enlisted in the U.S. Army in 2000 and became a military police officer stationed in Heidelberg, Germany.
-He served in Kosovo, Macedonia in support of the Global War on Terrorism.
+He served in Kosovo and Macedonia in support of the Global War on Terrorism.

 In 2003, Castle was severely injured during a training exercise in Heidelberg.
 While a prosthetics surgery enabled him to walk again, he sustained further damage to his spinal cord.
 After a second spinal cord surgery that was unsuccessful, Castle learned during treatment at the Birmingham VA Medical Center in Alabama that he had a life-threatening allergy to all pain medications and muscle relaxers, a complication that nearly took his life.